Skip to Content

-Born in Mississauga, Ontario, Canada, just west of Toronto, we lived across from farm fields of hay, beside a small cement brick plant, and at the end of the road watched folks care for and harvest paddy fields.
-We took long 4-5 hour drives north-east to visit family and eventually built a cottage on a lake an hour or so from them.
-I spent full summers at that water access only cottage.
+Born in Mississauga, Ontario, Canada, just west of Toronto, we lived across from farm fields of hay, beside a small brick plant, and down the road we watched folks care for and harvest paddy fields.
+We took long 4-5 hour drives north-east to visit our paternal and maternal families and eventually built a cottage on a lake an hour or so from them.
+I spent full summers at our water access only cottage.
 I’ve lived in different places and climates in Canada and now have done so abroad.
-I grew up in a house that encouraged crafts and sewing I followed and combined my interests.
-I lived in different places and studied the arts.
+I grew up in a house that encouraged crafts and sewing.
+Since then, I followed, combined, and broadened my interests in the arts.

 Lesa Moriarity, 2026.